Current Projects

 Education/Training

-As the use of psychedelics and other novel compounds becomes more prevalent, we aim to develop a standardized training program for clinicians and therapists who want to incorporate the safe and effective use of these treatments into their practices.
+As the use of psychedelics and other novel compounds becomes more prevalent, we aim to develop standardized training programs for clinicians and therapists who want to incorporate the safe and effective use of these treatments into their practices.

 Pre-Clinical Trials